PietroMSB/MG2N2/README.md

 # MG2N2
-This repository contains the code for training and using the Molecule Generative Graph Neural Network, a neural network model for the generation of small molecular graphs.
+This repository contains the code for training and using the Molecular Generative Graph Neural Networks, an implementation of Graph Neural Networks for the generation of small molecular graphs (structural formulas of small organic molecules).
 The model is composed of three Graph Neural Network modules and generates the molecular graphs with a sequential algorithm.
 A First-In-First-Out node expansion queue keeps track of the nodes to be expanded.
 The node generator module decides if to generate a new neighbor for the node currently under focus and, in case, its type.